pololu/rpicsim/docs/IntroductionToRSpec.md

 ----

 In general, an RSpec example consists of some code to set up the situation being tested, and some code that called an _expectation_ that defines the expected outcome.

-RSpec has two special syntaxes for writing expectations: the "expect" syntax and the "should" syntax.
-The "expect" syntax is the favored, so this manual will only use "expect".
-The basic structure of an expectation is:
+If an expectation fails, an exception is raised, the example stops executing, and a failure message is displayed.
+Expectations look like this:

     !!!ruby
-    expect(actual).to matcher(expected)
-    expect(actual).to_not matcher(expected)
+    expect(something).to have_some_property
+    expect(something).to_not have_some_property

-* `expect` is a method defined by RSpec which you can use inside your tests.
+* `expect` is a method defined by RSpec which you can use inside an example.
-* `actual` is a pseudo-name for the object being tested, which is usually the output of the system under test or part of the system under test.
-This is passed as the first argument to `matcher`.
+* `something` is the object being tested, which is usually the output of the system under test or part of the system under test.
 * `to` and `to_not` are special methods defined by RSpec.
-* `matcher` is a pseudo-name for a method that can produce a matcher object.
-The matcher object decides whether the expectation was met or not.
-In the example below, `matcher` is `eq`, which is one of the [built-in matchers that RSpec provides](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers).
-Most RSpec examples only need to use the `eq` matcher.
+* `have_some_property` is a method call that returns a _Matcher_ object.
+The Matcher object decides whether the expectation was met or not.
+In the example below, this method call is `eq(6)`, which uses one of the [built-in matcher types that RSpec provides](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers).
+Many RSpec examples only use `eq` matchers.
-* `expected` is a pseudo-name for an argument you would pass to `matcher`.
-Often it represents an expected value, state, or property being tested.
+* Sometimes, as with `eq(6)`, you will pass arguments into the methods that create matchers.
+Often these arguments represent expected values, states, or properties being tested.

 Here is a concrete, runnable example: